 Beginning in 2015, landowners with 100 acres or more could enter their property into a program called the Voucher Cooperator Elk Permit Program.
 The program links people who own or lease elk hunting land with hunters who have drawn an elk permit.
 Hunter access is accomplished by offering landowners/lessees an either-sex, transferable elk permit when they accumulate 10 points (each harvested elk equals 1 point regardless of sex).
 Hunters may apply to hunt one of these areas though an online system after the area draw is complete.
-A total of 18 properties encompassing 103,833 acres have been entered since 2015.
-For 2019, there were spots available for 99 hunters on voucher properties, resulting in 16 elk being harvested.
-This program resulted in 3 permits being transferred to landowners for the 2019-2020 season.
+A total of 18 properties encompassing 91,134 acres have been entered since 2015.
+For 2020, there were spots available for 122 hunters on voucher properties, resulting in 18 elk being harvested.
+This program resulted in 1 permit being transferred to landowners for the 2020-2021 season.